-Fiber cement siding is another popular type of siding, made of a blend of concrete, sand, and cellulose fabricated with wood-like characteristics.
-Fiber cement is resistant to insects, fire, and heat – making it a good siding choice for warmer climates.
+Fiber cement sidingis another popular type of siding, made of a blend of concrete, sand, and cellulose fabricated with wood-like characteristics.
+This type of siding is resistant to insects, fire, and heat – making it a good siding choice for warmer climates.

 This siding material is sold pre-primed with a pre-painted options available at a higher material cost.
 It costs between $5 and $12 per square foot on average, making it one of the more costly siding options next to wood and brick.
 However, this higher cost is worth it to many homeowners, as it provides top-notch durability, a long lifespan, and about 70% in recovered costs during resale.

 Average cost per 2,000 square feet: $11,000 to $24,000